SvenSerneels/direpack/docs/Contributing.rst

 Article
 ================
 An article with further information on the package is available.
-Menvouta, E. J., S. Serneels, T. Verdonck (2020). direpack: A Python 3 pack-age for state-of-the-art statistical dimension reduction methods.arXiv  e-prints, arXiv:2006.01635.
+Menvouta, E.J., Serneels, S., Verdonck, T., 2023. direpack: A python 3 package for state-of-the-art statistical dimensionality reduction methods.
+SoftwareX 21, 101282.

 Contacts
 ================

-* Dr Sven Serneels is Sr. Director of Data Science at  Aspen Technology and can be contacted at svenserneel (at) gmail.com.
+* Dr Sven Serneels is co-founder at Gallop Data, Inc. and can be contacted at svenserneel (at) gmail.com.

 * Emmanuel Jordy Menvouta is a PhD researcher in Statistics and Data Science at KU Leuven and can be contacted at emmanueljordy.menvoutankpwele (at) kuleuven.be.